In studying the Old Testament book of Leviticus, I’ve noticed the word “holy.”

 God commands the people of Israel to be holy, because He is holy.
 And He commands the same of us.
 So, it is very important that we ask, What does it mean to be holy?
 What does it mean to be holy unto the Lord?

 This post may contain affiliate links.
 You can read my full affiliate disclosure here.

-And we know that this command also applies to us today, for God repeats it in 1 Peter 1:15-16.
+And we know that this command also applies to us today, for God repeats it through the apostle Peter in 1 Peter 1:15-16.

 But as he which hath called you is holy, so be ye holy in all manner of conversation;

 I have for a long time been a little perplexed by this idea of holiness.
-After all, I know that holiness is a characteristic of God.
+After all, I know that holiness is part of God’s character.